top of page

 We felt that there was a viable option to save this building for future use as a community centre, or to turn the church in to apartments.
 Cllr Berni Turner said she had asked English Heritage to recommend the building be listed.

 The church was built by Victorian architect W Raffles Brown and has been a landmark since it was consecrated in the 1850s.
 The Victorian Society said that, as many of the Victorian houses to the south of the church are due to go as part of the Edge Lane widening scheme, demolition of the tower and spire could strip Fairfield of one of its last historic features.
+And so began a very hastily put together campaign, knowing that the church could be demolished at anytime as it wasn't listed.
+We knew we had to get as many people on board, both locally and national bodies, and the below information will provide a background to the church and our campaign.

 THE BACKGROUND TO THE CAMPAIGN